quamm-ai/Avina-AI/README.md

 ## Security

--   **Least Privilege:** The setup creates a dedicated `avina-admins` group for file permissions and relies on the `docker` group for container management, avoiding widespread `sudo` access.
+-   **Least Privilege:** The setup creates a dedicated `avina-admins` group for file permissions and relies on the `docker` group for container management.
--   **Secrets Management:** All sensitive values are managed in a `.env` file on the server, generated by the installer.
-This file should never be committed to version control.
+-   **Secrets Management:** All sensitive values are managed in a `.env` file on the server.
--   **CRITICAL WARNING:** Users in the `docker` group have permissions equivalent to root on the host machine.
-Only add fully trusted administrators.
+-   **Network Security:** Ensure your firewall only allows ports 80 and 443.